jump-dev/jump-dev.github.io/_posts/2021-11-02-tutorial-multi-jdf.md

-This post is in the same form as tutorials in the JuMP [documentation](https://jump.dev/JuMP.jl/stable/tutorials/Getting%20started/getting_started_with_JuMP/) but is hosted here since we depend on using some commercial solvers (Gurobi and CPLEX) that are not currently accomodated by the JuMP GitHub repository.
+This post is in the same form as tutorials in the JuMP [documentation](https://jump.dev/JuMP.jl/stable/tutorials/Getting%20started/getting_started_with_JuMP/) but is hosted here since we depend on using some commercial solvers (Gurobi and CPLEX) that are not currently accommodated by the JuMP GitHub repository.

 ## Symmetric number squares